Wingo206/terminal_config/README.md

 - gt: next tab, gT: previous tab
 - Closes when it is the last remaining window
 - use <Ctrl> ww to toggle between active windows.
 Can be used to focus on NERDTree

+todo: add nodejs setup, npm, and eslint to setup script